Transporting Task Vectors across Different Architectures without Training: Experiments

-\tit{Results.} As shown in \cref{tab:small_to_big_batch}, our Procrustes-conditioned method consistently outperforms the zero-shot baseline for the forward transfer ($A \to B$) across all $\mathcal{B}$-shot regimes, without requiring any additional training or gradient-based updates on the target model.
-While a gap to supervised fine-tuning remains, the method recovers a significant fraction of the achievable gains, with the largest relative improvements in low-shot settings; additional results for the $\mathcal{K}$-shot protocol and for the reverse transport ($B \to A$) are reported in \cref{sec:additional_experiments}, where we observe similarly improvements.
+\tit{Results.} As shown in~\cref{tab:small_to_big_batch}, \methodname consistently improves over the zero-shot baseline for forward transfer ($A \to B$) across all $\mathcal{B}$-shot regimes, without requiring gradient-based updates on the target model.
+While a gap to supervised fine-tuning remains, the method recovers a substantial fraction of the achievable gains, particularly in low-shot settings.
+Additional results for the $\mathcal{K}$-shot protocol and reverse transport ($B \to A$) are reported in \cref{sec:width_additional}, where we observe similar trends.

-In the reverse setting, the target model $A$ is pre-trained on \texttt{DataComp-XL}, which provides an higher zero-shot baseline compared to the forward experiments.
-Our method consistently improves performance even in this high-accuracy regime indicating that task-vector transport is not limited to enhancing weaker models, but can also inject task-specific knowledge into already strong base models.
-In both transfer directions, the proposed SVD-based alignment exhibits markedly superior stability compared to direct matrix-inversion strategies.
-In the lowest-shot regimes, the standard pseudo-inverse baseline performs poorly due to rank-deficient activation Gram matrices.
-Even when augmented with norm-based regularization, the pseudo-inverse approach remains less stable and consistently underperforms our closed-form transport rule, highlighting the benefits of explicitly identifying shared representation subspaces via orthogonal alignment.
+In the reverse setting, the target model $A$ is pre-trained on \texttt{DataComp-XL}, yielding a stronger zero-shot baseline.
+Nevertheless, \methodname consistently improves performance even in this high-accuracy regime, showing that transported updates can inject task-specific knowledge into already strong base models.
+In both transfer directions, the proposed alignment is substantially more stable than direct matrix-inversion approaches, whose pseudo-inverse variants deteriorate in low-shot regimes due to rank-deficient activation matrices.

-\tit{Language.} To assess whether task-vector transport generalizes beyond vision models, we evaluate \methodname in a language setting using encoder–decoder Transformer architectures \citep{raffel2020exploring}.
+\tit{Language.} To assess whether task-vector transport generalizes beyond vision models, we evaluate \methodname in a language setting using an encoder--decoder Transformer~\citep{raffel2020exploring}.
 We consider \texttt{T5-3B} as the source model $A$ and \texttt{T5-Large} as the target model $B$.
-In this context, both models are treated as consisting of a text encoder ($\theta$) followed by a task-specific classification head ($\omega$).
+Both models are treated as text encoders ($\theta$) followed by task-specific classification heads ($\omega$).
 Our protocol is designed to isolate the effect of the transported \emph{encoder} representations.
-We first fine-tune the model $A$ on each downstream task, computing a task-specific update $\tau_{A}$, for the encoder $\theta_A$.
-We then transport this encoder update to model $B$ using \methodname, yielding an updated encoder $\theta_B + \tau_{A}$.
+We first fine-tune model $A$ on each downstream task, computing a task-specific encoder update $\tau_A$ for $\theta_A$.
+We then transport this encoder update to model $B$ using \methodname, yielding the updated encoder $\theta_B + \tau_B$.